The adorable Maltipoo is a mix between a Maltese and Poodle.

-Both the Maltese and the Poodle are intelligent dogs who love to learn.
+Both the Maltese and Poodle are intelligent dogs who love to learn.

-As a result, the Maltipoo is often a fast learner, and pick up relatively simple obedience commands with ease.
+As a result, the Maltipoo is often a fast learner, and learns obedience commands with ease.

-They can be rather food oriented and so using food incentives, such as small pieces of ham or chicken, can make for a very eager dog.
+They can be very food oriented so using food incentives such as small pieces of chicken is a great training aid.

-They do occasionally like to create mischief and when they get in these moods you may struggle to keep their full attention.
+The Maltipoo occasionally likes to create mischief and when they get in these moods you may struggle to keep their full attention.

 When this happens never use any kind of punishment with this breed.